-New York State certification requires at least one year (6 credits) of college level study of a foreign language.
-Satisfaction of SBU's DEC Entry Skill 3/SBC LANG fulfills the foreign language requirement.
+New York State certification requires at least six credits of college level study of a foreign language.
+Satisfaction of SBU's DEC Entry Skill 3/SBC/LANG fulfills this requirement.

 Professional Portfolio:

 The Professional Portfolio is presented and defended at the conclusion of student teaching.
 It includes many performance indicators of standards-based teaching competencies.